simplycod9ng/Trade-Lifecycle-Management-System/README.md

 ## Conclusion

-The Trade Lifecycle Management System empowers financial institutions to automate, monitor, and scale their trade processing infrastructure while complying with global regulations.
+The Trade Operations Management System empowers financial institutions to automate, monitor, and scale their trade processing infrastructure while complying with global regulations.
 With a unified view across front, middle, and back office functions, TLMS enhances operational efficiency, reduces settlement risk, and improves STP rates — ultimately enabling faster, smarter, and more compliant trading operations.